brief-ds/brief-ds.github.io/about.markdown

 permalink: /about/
 ---

-The firm is an Intellectual Property holding company.
 We develop novel and lean technology for general time series forecasting, and pervasive mobile, cloud computing.
 We care about the following problems.

 ## How to forecast
 We consider that any two objects _may_ boast of predictive power for each other.
 The problem is to compute the conditional distribution of <math><mi>B</mi></math>'s change in the future given <math><mi>A</mi></math>'s change at present.
 We build [TS Terminal](https://tsterm.com).